yanxifang/Gov-1347/_posts/2020-12-10-Election-Narrative.md

 *Thursday, December 10, 2020*

 ## The Narrative: Black and Latinx Americans Voting for Trump
+Many media outlets, including (), (), and (), have reported on Trump's apparent **increase** in support among Black and Latinx Americans, and particularly among male members of those groups.

 Click [here](https://yanxifang.github.io/Gov-1347) to return to the front page.